The-Geology-Guy/ncaa_select_picks/README.md

 2. Provide an easy to use Python notebook for anyone to use to develop their understanding of Python and algorithms.
 This may be used in a classroom or at an individual level.
 I encourage people to adapt this to other playoff brackets of other sports! [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/The-Geology-Guy/ncaa_select_picks/blob/main/Notebooks/predict_picks.ipynb)

 **_Disclaimer: the package should be used for fun or research/education purposes.
 It should not be used for any financial investment as it is likely no better than random at predicting picks.
-If you or a loved one has any issues with Gambling, please contact the National Gambling hotline at 1-800-522-4700._**
+If you or someone you know has any issues with Gambling, please contact the National Gambling hotline at 1-800-522-4700._**

 If there are any issues or concerns regarding the `ncaa_select_picks` package or notebook, please reach out to [Luke Pajer](mailto:luke.pajer@gmail.com).